ryanpdwyer/react-eleventy/fys-V07.md

 	- fys.css
 ---

-# Building an AI model Project
+# Building an AI Model Project

 This page has resources for Week 4, where you will work on your AI model project.

+**Previous:** See [Building an AI Model Project Overview](/fys-V06) for an overview of the whole project and the list of all the different potential inputs (and some of the potential outputs).

 ### Helpful Hints